 - Balance sheet includes the Assets and Liabilities options that determine the Assets and Liabilities balances displayed on the graphical reports.

 Each KPI selection (KPI1, KPI2, KPI3, KPI4, Assets, Liabilities) should only be selected on a single report in a certain Procountor environment.
 If the KPI selections are made in the Default report formulas to the Income statement and Balance sheet, the graphical report KPIs will come from these reports.
 If KPIs were to be selected on custom report formulas created later on, the graphical report KPI selections would still be determined by the Default report formulas KPI selections.
-The KPI selections on the Default report formulas override the KPI selections on other reports in cases where these selections have been made on multiple reports.
-If you want to make KPI selections on a custom report formula, the Default report formula KPI selections must be disabled on these reports.
+The Default report formulas is the only place where to determine KPI selections.

 When a KPI is determined, for example, a row named Salaries and wages, the row name will be shown on the graphical report along with the corresponding KPI value.
 The KPI boxes visible on the graphical reports can therefore be freely modified by editing the row names on the report formula.